bgonzalezbustamante/academic-kickstart/Netlify/content/project/chilean-executive-post-transition.md

 The author declares no potential conflict of interest with respect to this research.

 **Preprint** <br />
 González-Bustamante, B. (2019).
-The Politics‐Administration Dichotomy: A Case Study of the Chilean Executive during the Democratic Post‐Transition. *Preprint upon request at [bastian.gonzalezbustamante@politics.ox.ac.uk](mailto:bastian.gonzalezbustamante@politics.ox.ac.uk)*
+[The Politics-Administration Dichotomy: A Case Study of the Chilean Executive during the Democratic Post-Transition](../../publication/the-politics-administration-dichotomy/). *Preprint upon request at [bastian.gonzalezbustamante@politics.ox.ac.uk](mailto:bastian.gonzalezbustamante@politics.ox.ac.uk)*

 **Peer-Reviewed Publication** <br />
 González-Bustamante, B. (2020).
-[The Politics‐Administration Dichotomy: A Case Study of the Chilean Executive during the Democratic Post‐Transition](../../publication/the-politics-administration-dichotomy/). *Bulletin of Latin American Research, 39*(5), 582-597.
+[The Politics-Administration Dichotomy: A Case Study of the Chilean Executive during the Democratic Post-Transition](../../publication/the-politics-administration-dichotomy/). *Bulletin of Latin American Research, 39*(5), 582-597.
 DOI: [10.1111/blar.13044](https://doi.org/10.1111/blar.13044)

 **Contributions**